 Meet Bradley Hardy

 My research examines intra and inter-generational economic outcomes across three overlapping themes: income and consumption volatility among low-income and disadvantaged families, analysis of U.S. income transfer policies and programs for low-income families, and the role of race and place as determinants of economic and policy outcomes.
-My work documents under-explored differences in exposure to income volatility across race, education, and family structure, along with longer-term persistence of social and economic conditions that have consequences across generations.
 I explore the factors that shape the well-being of families and children—including parental and spatial economic conditions, public policies, and varying forms of structural social and economic inequality.
 Throughout my work, I consider how safety net programs can act as buffers against exposure to economic risk.
+I have provided expert testimony for Congress and local governmental commissions, as well as expert commentary for national and global news and media outlets.

 Research Highlights